 According to the Small Business Administration, 53% of small businesses are involved in at least one lawsuit at any given time and all industries are susceptible.
 12 Businesses with 100 or fewer employees are more likely to be sued than larger companies.
-If you're still on the fence about whether or not you should get EPLI for your golf course or country club, below are seven reasons why you should seriously consider getting the coverage!
+If you're still on the fence about whether or not you should get EPLI for your gym or fitness center, below are seven reasons why you should seriously consider getting the coverage!

-- You are three times more likely to be sued by an employee than to have your business destroyed by a fire.14 - 2.
-Even though most lawsuits settle, employees win 70% of the cases that go to trial.
+- You are three times more likely to be sued by an employee than to have your business destroyed by a fire. - Even though most lawsuits settle, employees win 70% of the cases that go to trial.
 15 - Small businesses account for 40% of employee lawsuits and administrative charges; this is more than for mega-corporations. - 4.
-If you have one employee, some employment laws will apply to your golf course or country club.
-Once you have at least 15 employees, all the employment laws will apply. - The average EPL claim is \$70,000; this is 26% higher than it was three years ago! - The U.S. EEOC manages more than 90,000 claims per year.
+If you have one employee, some employment laws will apply to your gym or fitness center.
+Once you have at least 15 employees, all the employment laws will apply to your gym or fitness center. - The average EPL claim is \$70,000; this is 26% higher than it was three years ago! - The U.S. EEOC manages more than 90,000 claims per year.
 It secured \$505 million for victims working in both private sectors and governments in 2019. - General liability and business owners' insurance do not protect you from employee lawsuits!
-Your golf course or country club is liable if an employee sues.
+Your fitness center or gym is liable if an employee sues.